 The diaconate program in the Diocese of Charleston was initiated by Bishop Ernest L. Unterkoefler and supervised by Msgr.
-Thomas R. Duffy, VG, who was named Director of Deacons.
+Thomas R. Duffy, Vicar General, who was named director of deacons.

 During the many years that Msgr.
 Duffy directed the diaconate program, formational changes and improvements were made.
-The first Deacons were ordained for service in the Diocese of Charleston in 1971.
-Deacons were sent to serve throughout the diocese in parochial and diocesan assignments.
+The first deacons were ordained for service in the Diocese of Charleston in 1971.
+Deacons were sent to serve throughout the state in parochial and diocesan assignments.
 Msgr.
 Duffy led the program from its days of infancy to its time of growth.
 Constant updating was seen in the academic training program.
-The priests of the diocese assisted in this effort by the generous gift of their time to educate the deacons.
+The priests of the diocese assisted in this effort by the gratuitous and generous gift of their time to educate deacons.

 In 1990, under the leadership of Bishop David B. Thompson, Msgr.
-Joseph R. Roth was appointed Chairman/Director of the Office of the Permanent Diaconate for the diocese.
-In 1999 Bishop Robert J. Baker re-appointed Msgr.
-Roth as the Director of Deacons, and was assisted by Rev. Edward W. Fitzgerald as the Spiritual Director of the Program and Rev. Jay Scott Newman as the Academic Director, responsible for the Aspirancy and Candidate paths of the program.
+Joseph R. Roth was appointed chairman/director of the Office of the Permanent Diaconate for the diocese.
+In 1999, Bishop Robert J. Baker re-appointed Msgr.
+Roth as the director.
+He was assisted in this role by Rev. Edward W. Fitzgerald, spiritual director of the program, and Rev. Jay Scott Newman, academic director responsible for aspirancy and candidate paths of the program.